eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/load-factors.md

 For further details, please refer to [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary].

+#### Sample Data
+For sample data please refer to the related aspect model example in the development view for [WeekBasedCapacityGroup](https://eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/development-view/model-WeekBasedCapacityGroup/).

 ## Notice

 This work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)